QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 a list of applicable YANG modules that can be used to exchange data between schedule service requester and responder:

+  * {{?I-D.ietf-netmod-schedule-yang}} defines "ietf-schedule" YANG
+    module for scheduling that works as common building blocks for YANG modules described in this section.
+The module doesn't define any protocol-accessible nodes but a set of reusable groupings applicable to be used in any scheduling contexts.

- * The "ietf-ucl-acl" YANG module defined in {{?I-D.ietf-opsawg-ucl-acl}} augments the IETF ACL model {{?RFC8519}} with schedule parameters to allow each access control entry (ACE) to be activated based on date and time conditions.
+ * The "ietf-ucl-acl" YANG module defined in {{?I-D.ietf-opsawg-ucl-acl}} augments the IETF Access Ccontrol List (ACL) model {{?RFC8519}} with schedule parameters to allow each Access Control Entry (ACE) to be activated based on date and time conditions.

- * The "ietf-tvr-node" YANG module in {{?I-D.ietf-tvr-schedule-yang}} which works as a device model, is designed to manage a single node with scheduled attributes (e.g., powered on/off).
+ * The "ietf-tvr-node" YANG module in {{?I-D.ietf-tvr-schedule-yang}} which is a device model, is designed to manage a single node with scheduled attributes (e.g., powered on/off).

- * The "ietf-tvr-topology" YANG module in {{?I-D.ietf-tvr-schedule-yang}} is designed to manage the network topology with time-varying attributes (e.g., node/link availability, link bandwidth or delay).
+ * The "ietf-tvr-topology" YANG module in {{?I-D.ietf-tvr-schedule-yang}} is used to manage the network topology with time-varying attributes (e.g., node/link availability, link bandwidth, or delay).

  * The "ietf-oam-unitary-test" in {{?I-D.contreras-opsawg-scheduling-oam-tests}}
-   is defined to perform scheduled network diagnosis using (Operations, Administration, and Maintenance) OAM unitary test.
+   defines how to perform scheduled network diagnosis using (Operations, Administration, and Maintenance) OAM unitary test.

  * The "ietf-oam-test-sequence" in {{?I-D.contreras-opsawg-scheduling-oam-tests}}
    is defined to perform a collection of OAM unitary tests based on date and time constraints.

-Additionally, {{?I-D.ietf-netmod-schedule-yang}} defines "ietf-schedule" YANG module for scheduling that works as common building blocks for YANG modules described in this section.
-The module doesn't define any protocol-accessible nodes but a set of reusable groupings applicable to be used in any scheduling contexts.

-## Procedures

-### Generating Schedule

-TODO

-### Distributing Schedule

-TODO

-### Executing Schedule

-TODO

 ## Other Dependencies